Proven SCI Expertise

 Assistive Technology / Adaptive Equipment.
-Our staff provides expert guidance for the selection and customization of wheelchairs and other mobility devices, environmental control units and adaptive computer equipment.
+Our staff provides expert guidance for the selection and customization of wheelchairs, cushions and other mobility devices, environmental control units and adaptive computer equipment.
 We also can assess home and work sites and recommend modifications and assistive equipment.

 Community Reintegration.
 Since our goal is to return spinal cord injury patients to their home, work, school and community, we develop a comprehensive discharge plan that prepares the patient for life after rehabilitation.
-To ensure continuity of care, we also provide follow-up services through an extensive network of outpatient medical and therapy clinics, including our outpatient hospital clinic, Methodist Neurological Rehabilitation and our Quest community reintegration program.
+To ensure continuity of care, we also provide follow-up services through an extensive network of outpatient medical and therapy clinics, including our outpatient hospital clinic, Methodist Neurological Rehabilitation, Quest community reintegration program. and our Navigator Program.

 Recreation.
 Through a variety of planned leisure activities, we give patients an opportunity to explore their capabilities in social and community settings.
 Our therapeutic recreation program also sponsors frequent sports clinics and several sports teams, including quad rugby, wheelchair fencing, softball and power soccer.

 - A separate floor with staff and facilities dedicated to the treatment of spinal cord injury.

 - Largest number of Neuro Clinical Specialists employed in one facility in the State of Mississippi.